masato1122/auto-kappa/README.md

 Version 0.4.0
 ---------------

-Auto-kappa is an automation software for calculating anharmonic phonon properties, including thermal conductivity, using VASP and ALAMODE.
+Auto-kappa is an automation tool for calculating anharmonic phonon properties —-including thermal conductivity and mode-dependent phonon lifetimes-—using VASP and ALAMODE.

 Requirements
 -------------